 11. Phil Collins

-Phil Collins is known for his unique tone and high vocal range.
-He started his music career as first the drummer for the rock band Genesis in 1970, then as the lead singer in 1975.
+Known for his unique tone and high vocal range, Phil Collins started his music career as first the drummer for the rock band Genesis in 1970, then as the lead singer in 1975.

-Collins also acted and composed music for Disney’s Tarzan and Brother Bear.
-He won an Oscar for Best Original Song for the Tarzan song, “You’ll Be In My Heart.”
+Collins also composed music for Disney’s animated films Tarzan and Brother Bear.
+“You’ll Be in My Heart,” from the Tarzan soundtrack, earned him an Oscar for Best Original Song.

 Overall, he has sold about 150 million records worldwide.
 In 2003, he was inducted into the Songwriters Hall of Fame and joined the Rock and Roll Hall of Fame as a member of Genesis in 2010.